Primavalle fire: Background

-On 12 April 1973, in Milan, policeman Antonio Marino of the Reparto Mobile, was in active duty during a demonstration held by MSI (the Italian neofascist Movimento Sociale Italiano, Italian Social Movement) in protest against "red violence."
+On 12 April 1973, in Milan, policeman Antonio Marino of the Reparto Mobile, was on active duty during a demonstration held by MSI (the Italian neofascist Movimento Sociale Italiano, Italian Social Movement) in protest against "red violence."
 There were clashes between the police and demonstrators, a group of which engaged in vandalism and also attacked police stations by throwing hand grenades.
 One of the grenades exploded on Marino, killing him instantly.
 The perpetrators were subsequently identified as members of the neofascist Milanese group La Fenice ("The Phoenix"), and brought to trial.